luxonis/depthai-python/docs/source/components/messages/pointcloud_config.rst

 - **3D Object Localization**: Adjusting the transformation matrix to align point clouds with a known coordinate system for precise object placement.
 - **Scene Optimization**: Utilizing sparse point clouds for efficient processing in large-scale or complex scenes.
 - **Data Alignment**: Applying transformation matrices for seamless integration of point cloud data with other sensor data or pre-existing 3D models.

-Understanding and utilizing `PointCloudConfig` is essential for developers working with 3D spatial data, offering the tools needed to optimize and align point cloud generation with specific project goals and constraints.

 Reference
 #########